quacksouls/lyf/doc/hello.md

 how or why the code works.
 Reading the code gives you some hints, but you still struggle to remember the name of the technique you used.
 If only you had written at least a one-line comment to explain the technique.
 The situation is contrived, absolutely.
 The message is clear: document your code.
-Even if it is just a one-line comment, use that one line to note the name of the (tricky or clever) technique the code is implementing.
+Even if it is a one-line comment, use that single line to note the name of the (tricky or clever) technique the code is implementing.

 ## The `main()` function